cloudflare/cloudflare-docs/content/magic-network-monitoring/rules/recommended-rule-configuration.md

 ## Rule duration

 A customer’s IP prefixes may experience inconsistent spikes in traffic volume across one minute time intervals.
-We recommend that customers set a rule duration of 120 seconds to reduce false positive alerts on short term non-malicious traffic spikes.
+We recommend that customers set a rule duration of 120 seconds to reduce false positive alerts on short-term non-malicious traffic spikes.
 A rule duration of 120 seconds means that the traffic volume must be above the rule threshold for 120 seconds before an alert is fired.

-## Adjusting rules overtime
+## Adjusting rules over time

 After customers update their first set of rule thresholds based on historical traffic data, it will be important to monitor for MNM alerts to see if the rule thresholds are appropriate.
 Customers are encouraged to adjust the rule thresholds and the duration overtime to find the ideal alert sensitivity level for their specific network environment.